1107481m/whatson/README.md

 Registration / Login | Complete - Alan | High
 Import Calendar | To Do | Medium
 Share Calendar | To Do | Medium
-Export to 3rd party | Done - Nick | Low
+Export to 3rd party | Complete - Nick | Low
 Add About page | Complete - Nick | Low
 Population Script | Complete - Alan | High
 Test Cases | To Do | High